AlgoMaster Logo

 We need to find a contiguous portion of the array whose elements add up to the largest possible sum.
 The subarray must contain at least one element, so we can't return 0 for an array of all negatives.

-What makes this tricky is that negative numbers can appear anywhere.
-A subarray like [4, -1, 2, 1] has a sum of 6, which is better than just [4] alone, even though there's a -1 in the middle.
-So we can't simply skip all negatives.
-The question becomes: when is it worth absorbing a negative number to reach larger positives later, and when should we cut our losses and start fresh?
+The complication is that negative numbers can appear anywhere.
+A subarray like [4, -1, 2, 1] has a sum of 6, which beats [4] alone, even though there's a -1 in the middle.
+So we cannot skip all negatives.
+The question is when it pays to absorb a negative number to reach larger positives later, and when to abandon the current subarray and start a new one.
+Each approach below resolves that question differently.

 Key Constraints: